Config files

-UAC configuration file is located in the config directory.
+UAC configuration files are located in the config

 exclude_path_pattern